 Fall and Spring (1, 2, or 3 credits, depending on the material covered).

 Prerequisite: Will be published in the preregistration schedule.
 A treatment of Master's level topics of interest not routinely covered by existing courses.
 Material may be chosen from various areas of computer science.

-688. Topics.
+688. Topics in Computational Operations Research.